saad589/matxcom/README.md

 - Energy absorption and exposure buildup factors (EABF and EBF)

 > **Note:** The latest release also includes support for the XCOM/NIST Standard Reference Database 8 (XGAM) data library as an alternative to EPICS2023/EPDL.

+> **Web Version Now Available!** MATXCOM can now be used directly from web browser: [Launch Web App](https://matxcom.net/).
+This is the most user-friendly and recommended way to use MATXCOM (same backend as the command-line version).

 ## Installation
 The compiled version of MATXCOM is available in the [Releases](https://github.com/saad589/matxcom/releases) section.
 Simply download the file and follow the installation guide provided in the [User's Guide](https://saad589.github.io/matxcom/).